crusoexia/fake-photos/README.md

 # fake-photos
-An fake json server which provide fake photos
+A fake json server which provide fake photos

 # Usage